JunkuiZhang/whuCalculator/ReadMe.md

 ### 1. Overview

-This program can get your courses' scores(only works for wuhan university, user name and password are needed), and save them in a data base(MyGrade.db).
+This program can get your courses' scores(only works for wuhan university, user name and password are needed), and save them in a csv file(MyGrade.csv to do).

 ### 2. Description